oopsmonk/documentation/core/1.0/tutorials/java/read-transactions.md

 # Read transactions from the Tangle in Java

-**In this tutorial, you read your "hello world" [transaction](root://getting-started/0.1/transactions/transactions.md) from the Tangle by giving a [node](root://getting-started/0.1/network/nodes.md) your tail transaction hash.**
+**In this tutorial, you read your "hello world" [transaction](root://getting-started/1.0/understanding-iota/transactions.md) from the Tangle by giving a node your tail transaction hash.**

 ## IOTA network

-In this tutorial, we connect to an IOTA node on the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet).
+In this tutorial, we connect to a node on the [Devnet](root://getting-started/1.0/networks/overview.md).

 ## Code walkthrough